A chef prepares a dish at a food stall with a green neon sign, "Kusina Filipina." Stacks of plates and utensils are in view.

 Prepare to step back into the 1950s at this vintage diner in the heart of Roncesvalles Village.
 Owned and operated by husband-and-wife team Rafael Badell and Maggie Stackpole, The Ace serves classic brunch food such as eggs, French toast, omelettes and eggs Benedict.

 The locally sourced dinner menu changes every week.
-It features dishes like hanger steak, pan-seared Spanish mackerel, steamed mussels, dandelion greens and “The Ace” burger (made with beef chuck, caramelized onions, iceberg lettuce and cheddar cheese).
+It features dishes like steak frites, pasture-raised roasted chicken, steamed mussels, fire-roasted eggplant and “The Ace” burger, made with beef chuck, caramelized onions, iceberg lettuce and cheddar cheese.

-The Ace is open Tuesdays to Saturdays for dinner and Saturdays and Sundays for brunch.
+The Ace is open Monday through Saturday for dinner and Saturday and Sunday for brunch.

 Location: 231A Roncesvalles Avenue, Toronto